FTCTwistedMetal/FTC9433/README.md

 If you've stumbled upon this, feel free to browse and hopefully find some inspiration, but please do not copy and paste anything.
 You won't learn and it's poor sportsmanship!
 <br>
+If you're unfamiliar with GitHub, you can check codes' progress by clicking on the code you wish to see, then click "history," and click any version you want to look at.
+Green highlights are additions, red are deleted, and no highlights are the same.
+You can click "view" if you want to see just the code version without all the confusing highlight stuff.

 #Autonomous
 I've tried recording the stages of autonomous, and now it's on Git, the history is saved!
 Hurray!